bcaligari/copypasta/quick-demos/intro-to-traces/tracing.md

 Traffic can be filtered on protocol and endpoints.

-As Wireshark can be set up to understand a whole range of protocols streams can be followed at various levels of encapsulation.
+As Wireshark can be set up to understand a whole range of protocols, streams can be followed at various levels of encapsulation.

 Configured with the appropriate keys, some encrypted traffic may also be decoded.